 I guess that’s one hot take (Or something).
 My other would be that Bounty of Blood has the best overall side missions, which are also the best parts of the DLC.
 The dialogue and humor are brilliant, and the town of Vestige changes whenever you complete a mission and/or according to your choices for certain ones like the Meatman Prophecy.
 For that reason it’s my favorite along with The Legend of McSmugger.

-Also I hate the Facepuncher, “levels” break their games’ mechanics and should just stop being a thing, and I hope they never give Iron Cub immunity to it’s own damage because hearing Moze rage over it getting blown up is awesome/hilarious.
+Also the Facepuncher is a crutch, levels of difficulty break game mechanics and should just stop being a thing, and I hope they never give Iron Cub immunity to it’s own damage because hearing Moze rage over it getting blown up is awesome/hilarious.

 Zane is extremely poorly designed being so heavily reliant on kill skills, not every legendary needs to be good but should have a reason to exist so they don’t overlap with other legendaries, one shotting bosses is just boring

 Original Mayhem 3 was actually good and fun, but needed slightly better modifier intelligence.
 (It needed to not double roll you into hell, basically)